Study Management

 The edit page is organized into several tabs, each focusing on a specific aspect of the study:

-• Settings: Manage encryption and deletion options.
+• Settings: Manage templates, encryption, and study deletion.

-General Information
+General Information Tab

 The General Information tab allows you to modify the study's title, description, contact information, and visual branding.